NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/striking-snare.md

 trait02: "mechanical"
 trait03: "snare"
 trait04: "trap"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 8
 weight:
 value: "75"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "You affix a trip line or other trigger to a group of either stones or wooden stakes to strike a creature that enters the snare's square.
 The creature must attempt a DC 26 Reflex check saving throw.
 If you choose stones, the snare deals 9d8 bludgeoning damage; if you choose spikes, it deals 9d8 piercing damage."
 powerTitle1:
 actionEconomy1:
 type1: